AliKhudiyev/alikhudiyev.github.io/_posts/2025-10-28-drama-of-academia.md

 that the tip of the pyramid is the bottom of the best lives they could be living if they did not sacrifice it to the academic system.
-This paragraph, talking about the indoctrination of pupils and students, just reminded me of this good old Pink Floyd cover: <a target="_blank" href="https://youtu.be/uLMobfyKB9o?si=lRxdKwF-_vBZvwda">Another Brick In The
+This paragraph, talking about the indoctrination of pupils and students, just reminded me of this good old Pink Floyd song: <a target="_blank" href="https://youtu.be/bZwxTX2pWmw?si=0Zm-hQTRPbXMZXSl">Another Brick In The
 Wall</a>, the title of
 which refers to someone being insignificant part of a larger, often oppressive, system; how individuals are molded by social institutions